Easy Tuna Salad Recipe

 What to Serve with Tuna Salad

-- Serve this tuna sandwich on sourdough, wheat, or rye
+- Serve on sourdough, wheat, or rye bread for a classic sandwich

-- Wrapped in tortillas with lettuce and tomato
+- Wrap in tortillas with lettuce and tomato

-- With crackers or pita chips for snacking
+- Serve with crackers or pita chips for snacking

-- Alongside soup for a cozy lunch combo
+- Pair with soup for a cozy, satisfying lunch

 Tips for the Best Tuna Salad

-- Drain thoroughly.
+- Drain well.
 Too much liquid will water down the flavor.

-- Pick your tuna.
-I like Bumble Bee solid white albacore for a firm bite, while chunk light is softer and milder.
+- Choose your tuna.
+Albacore is firmer, while chunk light is softer and milder.

 - Balance the creaminess.
-Add the mayo and dressing gradually until it’s just right for you.
+Add mayo and dressing gradually until it’s just right.

 - Think beyond the bowl.
-This recipe is just as good in a wrap or piled into a hearty tuna salad sandwich.
+This works just as well in wraps and sandwiches.

 FAQs